Security

 - Invalid token → 401 Unauthorized

-The Dex issuer endpoint is typically exposed via ingress.
-The API server must trust the CA certificate of whatever component terminates TLS: either a load balancer or Dex itself.
-If using a self-signed CA certificate, the Kubernetes API server's --oidc-ca-file flag must be configured appropriately.
+The Dex issuer endpoint is typically exposed through ingress.
+The API server must trust the CA certificate of the component that terminates TLS, whether that is a load balancer or Dex itself.
+If you use a self-signed CA certificate, configure the Kubernetes API server --oidc-ca-file flag appropriately.

 Local Dex Users

-The local users are stored inside the cluster by default using Dex's Kubernetes storage method.
-If the hub cluster is deleted or the Dex storage is lost, the local users will also be lost.
-You can configure Dex's storage to use a different storage backend, such as a database, to persist the local users.
-However, by using an IdP, you can ensure that the users are managed outside of the hub cluster and are not lost in the event of a cluster failure.
+Dex stores local users inside the cluster by default using the Kubernetes storage method.
+If operators delete the hub cluster or Dex storage is lost, local users are lost as well.
+You can configure Dex storage to use a different backend, such as a database, to persist local users.
+With an IdP, user records are managed outside the hub cluster and are not lost if the cluster fails.

-If user impersonation is disabled, then no RBAC capability is available for local Dex users.
-This is a limitation from Dex as local users do not have the ability to have groups assigned to them.
-All local Dex users will inherit the same permissions as the PaletteAI UI service account.
-However, if user impersonation is enabled, you can use the dexGroupMap configuration to map local user emails to Kubernetes groups, providing RBAC capabilities for local users.
-If you have configured your Kubernetes cluster to trust Dex as an OIDC provider, use OIDC to manage users and groups.
+If user impersonation is disabled, local Dex users have no RBAC capability.
+Dex does not assign groups to local users.
+All local Dex users inherit the same permissions as the PaletteAI UI service account.
+Because the PaletteAI UI service account is highly privileged, this means that without impersonation, all local users effectively become full administrators.
+If user impersonation is enabled, you can use the dexGroupMap configuration to map local user emails to Kubernetes groups, which provides RBAC for local users.
+If you configured your Kubernetes cluster to trust Dex as an OIDC provider, use OIDC to manage users and groups.
 We strongly recommend using an IdP for production usage to enforce the least privilege principle.